-Virtual Golf Centers Offering Alternatives to Florida Golfers
+Golf Simulator and Virtual Golf Centers in Florida

 It's been a little rainy in my neck of the Florida woods, and thus I haven't been able to get in my golf fix as much as usual.
 And of course, holiday commitments keep getting in the way.